ashierj/superdemo/doc/development/pipelines/index.md

 The intent is to ensure that a change doesn't introduce a failure after `gitlab-org/gitlab` is synced to `gitlab-org/gitlab-foss`.

+#### As-if-FOSS cross project downstream pipeline

+As an alternative to the `* as-if-foss` jobs, we can also run a cross project FOSS pipeline exactly in the `gitlab-org/gitlab-foss` project.
+We trigger it in the following cases:

+- when the `pipeline:run-as-if-foss-cross-project` label is set on the merge request

+This is still working-in-progress to replace the `* as-if-foss` jobs.
+The goal is to simplify pipeline rules and make it more clear about the intention.

+##### Tokens set in the project variables

+- `AS_IF_FOSS_TOKEN`: This is a [GitLab FOSS](https://gitlab.com/gitlab-org/gitlab-foss)
+  project token with `developer` role and `write_repository` permission, to push generated `as-if-foss/*` branch.

 ### As-if-JH cross project downstream pipeline

 #### What it is